 When using a translation memory, you use previous translations to

 leverage your new translation projects.
-This lowers the time you need to complete a translation, which can in turn reduce costs.
+This lowers the time you need to complete a translation, which can, in turn, reduce costs.
 With big, well-maintained and up-to-date translation memories, the levels of consistency and quality improve greatly!
 Such improvement also means a reduced need for in-depth revision, once again lowering costs.

 Translation Memory vs. Other Translation Technologies

 Translation memories are unique in that it is a human translator, not a machine, who initially completes the actual, original translation.
 This differs from other technologies such as machine translation where a computer programme does the entire translation, meaning the output is of significantly lower quality.
 What’s more, the number of languages translation memories support is infinite, meaning the opportunity for growth is endless.
-However, big agencies often use translation memories alongside machine translation (especially when the translation involves of a lot of simple, repetitive language, and standard terms) with great results.
+However, big agencies often use translation memories alongside machine translation (especially when the translation involves a lot of simple repetitive language, and standard terms) with great results.

-Always be careful that your translation provider curates machine translation output if they use it in their translations!
+Always be careful that your translation provider curates machine-translation output if they use it in their translations!
 The practice of charging clients for human services and delivering the work of a robot is more frequent in our industry than you’d like to know, so you need to stay alert.

 When Do Translators Use Translation Memories?

 Often translators need to work on projects that are very repetitive.
-In this case, a translation memory is the perfect tool to use.
+In this case, a translation memory is a perfect tool to use.
 First, it isolates segments of text that are already in its database, and then it automatically populates the new translation with them.
 As it was a professional translator who did the original work, you have the guarantee that the translated segment is of good quality.
 Note: translation memories need maintenance!
 Did you know that the need for maintaining them has created an actual new role within big translation agencies?

-At Crisol Translations, we aim to provide you with high-quality translations for the best value.
+At Crisol Translation Services, we aim to provide you with high-quality translations for the best value.
 To do this, we work with the most cutting-edge translation technologies, such as translation memories that we have been growing and maintaining for years, to ensure your translation is perfect every time.
-For more on how we can perfect your translation efforts, contact us at email@example.com.
+For more on how we can perfect your translation efforts, contact us at firstname.lastname@example.org.